LASACTF/LASACTF-Web-Frontend/README.md

 gulp build
 ```

-Front end assets should be updated automatically by `gulp` on page refresh.
+Static assets should be updated automatically by `gulp` on page refresh.